 Virtual assistants handle administrative tasks remotely, giving you flexibility while businesses receive reliable support.
 You'll manage emails, schedule appointments, and keep operations running smoothly for clients.
 It's one of the easiest side jobs for stay at home moms to start.

-- Work from home on your own schedule
+Pros: Work from home on your own schedule; no formal certifications required to get started.

-- Income can fluctuate until you build a stable client base
+Con: Income can fluctuate until you build a stable client base.

 2. Virtual Bookkeeper